Nagawa, Nagano: Climate

 The town has a climate characterized by characterized by warm and humid summers, and cold, very snowy winters (Köppen climate classification Dfb).
 The average annual temperature in Nagawa is 8.9 °C. The average annual rainfall is 1388 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 21.9 °C, and lowest in January, at around -3.6 °C.

 Demographics

 Per Japanese census data, the population of Nagawa has declined by more than half over the past 70 years.

 History

 The area of present-day Nagawa was part of ancient Shinano Province.
 The area was part of the holdings of Ueda Domain during the Edo period, and had two stations on the Nakasendō highway connecting Edo with Kyoto: Nagakubo-shuku and Wada-shuku.
-The modern town of Nagakubo-shinmachi was established on April 1, 1889 by the establishment of the municipalities system and was renamed Nagato on September 1, 1956.
-The town of Nagawa was formed by the merger of Nagato with the village of Wada (also from Chiisagata District on October 1, 2005 when the town.
+The modern town of Nagakubo-shinmachi was established on April 1, 1889, by the establishment of the municipalities system and was renamed Nagato on September 1, 1956.
+The town of Nagawa was formed by the merger of Nagato with the village of Wada (also from Chiisagata District).